Redbench: Workload Synthesis From Cloud Traces: Workload Synthesis in

-\textbf{Synthesis pipeline.} The generation process shown in \Cref{fig:architecture} (Approach B - green) follows several steps: \begin{enumerate} \itemindent{0pt} \leftskip{-10pt} \item \textbf{Schema analysis:} The target schema and data are analyzed to derive a join-graph and table statistics (num rows, column types, and value distributions). \item \textbf{Trace property extraction:} From the workload trace, \systemname{} extracts proxy features such as table access patterns (scansets) and bytes-read per scanset.
-Aggregating bytes-read across queries yields two important features: (i) the relative scan size between queries accessing the same tables, and (ii) an estimated maximum scan size for each table, based on the largest observed scan size of any query referencing that table.
-For simplicity reasons, we considered only single-table queries here.
-However, even more accurate per-table scan size information could be derived from multi-table queries, where, with an optimization problem solver, the bytes read of the overall query might be attributable to its individual tables.
-This maximum scan size does not reflect the true table size, but the largest scan-size observed in practice. \item \textbf{Table mapping:} Tables in the trace are mapped to the tables in the user schema by their size, i.e., tables on which we have seen the largest scan sizes are mapped to the largest tables in our schema.
+\textbf{Synthesis pipeline.} The generation process shown in \Cref{fig:architecture} (Approach B - green) follows several steps: \begin{enumerate} \itemindent{0pt} \leftskip{-15pt} \item \textbf{Schema analysis}~\circled{3a}: The target schema and data are analyzed to derive a join-graph and table statistics including the number of rows, data-types of the columns, and value distributions/histogram information about the columns. \item \textbf{Trace property extraction}~\circled{3a}: From the workload trace, \systemname{} extracts proxy features such as table access patterns (scansets), query repetitions, and bytes-read per scanset.
+Aggregating bytes-read across queries yields two key features: (i) the scan-size/bytes-scanned distribution of each table derived from queries accessing the same tables, and (ii) an estimated maximum scan size per table, based on the largest observed scan of this table in the Redset trace (derived from single-table queries).
+This maximum scan size reflects not the true table size, but the largest scan observed in practice.
+The maximum seen scan size will later be used to map to tables in the support benchmark with a similar size, and the bytes-read distribution to determine filter selectivities as explained in the following. \item \textbf{Size-aware table mapping}~\circled{3a}: Tables in the trace are mapped to the tables in the user schema by size; i.e., tables for which we have observed the largest scan sizes (extracted previously) are mapped to the largest tables in the users schema.
 This size-aware mapping ensures that heavily scanned Redset tables correspond to large physical tables, thereby preserving realistic workload intensity and keeping I/O similar.
-Moreover, it improves predicate generation by leveraging richer data distributions of large tables to generate filters with realistic selectivities (cf. (5)). \item \textbf{Join-path generation:} Starting from the (assumed) largest tables in the query, \systemname{} performs random walks over the join-graph, largely maintaining the scansets from the trace.
-Depending on the size (number of tables) and structure of the schema (e.g., star schema) from the Redset database and the similarity with the user's support database, scansets might be followed more loosely.
-This approach is speculative since the schemas of the redset database can only be inferred (by aggregating scansets of the redset queries) and depend on the schema of the support database provided to \systemname{}. \item \textbf{Predicate assignment and selectivity control:} For each table in the join path, columns are randomly selected for predicate generation.
-Selectivities are then tuned to match the target bytes-read per query, utilizing extracted table-scan-size estimates from step (2). \end{enumerate}
+Moreover, it improves predicate generation by leveraging richer data distributions of large tables to generate filters with realistic selectivities (cf. (5)).
+We assign target selectivities for the filters of each table to match the reported bytes-scanned of the Redset trace.
+Since the Redset trace does not exhibit per-table scan-sizes for multi-table queries, we assign selectivities for each table referenced in the Redset-trace query by sampling on the bytes-read distribution observed from single table queries described in (2). \item \textbf{Join-path generation}~\circled{3b}: Starting from the mapped support-database table of the (assumed) largest table in the Redset query, \systemname{} performs random walks over the join-graph of the users dataset schema until the Redset trace's number of joins is met.
+Since the exact join-path and schema of the Redset trace can only be speculated, join-path generation can only be approximate.
+This mapping might differ from the original (unknown) join-path depending on the the number of tables and structure (e.g., star schema) of the (unknown) Redset db schema and the user's support database } \item \textbf{Predicate assignment and selectivity control}~\circled{3b}: Having assigned a target selectivity for each query-table, and mapped the Redset-tables involved in the query to tables in the users schema, filter-columns are randomly chosen for each of the mapped tables.
+Utilizing the previously extracted histogram information of the columns from (1), filter-literals that match the assigned target selectivities are chosen.
+To closely match the assigned target selectivities and, through that, match the overall bytes-read, point-lookup, and range predicates on columns of arbitrary data types are sampled, since their selectivities can be tuned with reasonable effort using the collected histogram information and by refraining from executing the queries.